Revetment: Revetments as coastal defence

 Revetments are used as a low-cost solution for coastal erosion defense in areas where crashing waves may otherwise deplete the coastline.

 Wooden revetments are made of planks laid against wooden frames so that they disrupt the force of the water.
 Although once popular, the use of wooden revetments has largely been replaced by modern concrete-based defense structures such as tetrapods.
 In the 1730s, wooden revetments protecting dikes in the Netherlands were phased out due to the spread of shipworm infestations.

 Dynamic revetments use gravel or cobble-sized rocks to mimic a natural cobble beach for the purpose of reducing wave energy and stopping or slowing coastal erosion.

 Unlike solid structures, dynamic revetments are designed to allow wave action to rearrange the stones into an equilibrium profile, disrupting wave action and dissipating wave energy as the cobbles move.
 This can reduce the wave reflection which often contributes to beach scouring.

+Flaws

+Scouring

+Revetments function as wave breakers, working to dissipate forces from oncoming waters.
+Their gradual slope gives waves a surface to partially reflect off of.
+Depending on the slope and material of a revetment, the force of the water it reflects can vary.
+Impermeable revetments are especially prone to harsh reflection forces.
+Steep revetments can also lead to more intense clashes with rough waters, becoming more of a seawall than a slope.
+This also can create an intense backwash that strips sediment from the foot of a revetment, exposing it to the elements.
+Frequent high-energy wave impacts coupled with this backwash can eventually lead to scouring.

+Scouring is the exposure and breakage of a part of a revetment, also known as toe scour when the breakage occurs at the foot of a structure, or overtopping scour when the breakage occurs due to overflowing water levels over the revetment's crest.